oscarlai1998/tp/docs/DeveloperGuide.md

 flags from the user command that are relevant to the command.
 The parser then creates the relevant `Command` object and dispatches the control of the program to the created object.

-> ℹ️ **Note:** Intrepretation and checking of parameter validity occurs in the parser.
+> ℹ️ **Note:** Interpretation and checking of parameter validity occurs in the parser.

 The methods that extract various components include
 - `extractModuleCode()` - Extracts the module code by checking for the parameter `-c` flag.
 Invoked with `createAddCommand()`.